VandyHacks/OpensaurusRexWorkshop/README.md

 # Open-saurus Rex HackPack
 HackPack for VandyHack's workshop about Open Source on March 12th.

+Credit to https://github.com/wayou/t-rex-runner for source code.